gradle/gradle/design-docs/publication-model.md

    for a project dependencies, over the existing candidate identifiers.
 6. Change the `pom.xml` generation to prefer the (groupId, artifactId, version) identifier of the `MavenPublication` instance from the target project for project dependencies, over the existing candidate identifiers.
+7. Warn when multiple publications across all projects have the same identifier.

 To customise the `pom.xml`: